Building muscle and losing fat go together in the same way that toothpaste and orange juice make a perfect match — they usually don’t.

 No rest time was provided in the guide, so we’ll recommend 90 to 120 seconds between sets.

-Let’s take a look at what this workout routine entails.
+As we hinted earlier, this is a 4 day split workout.
+Now, let’s take a look at what this workout routine entails.

 Day 1 – Upper A